hpe-storage/scod/docs/cosi_driver/deployment.md

 3. To locate the Data Services Cloud Console zone FQDN:
     * Log into HPE Data Services Cloud Console.
     * On the _Services_ page, click _My Services_ to view all services available in your workspace.
-    * Select the service that your HPE Alletra Storage MP X 10000 device is assigned to and click _Launch_.
+    * Select the service that your HPE Alletra Storage MP X10000 device is assigned to and click _Launch_.
     * After the service is launched, save the value of the URL from the browser.
 E.g.: `https://console-us1.data.cloud.hpe.com`.
     * After dropping the prefix `https://console-`, the Data Services Cloud Console zone FQDN value to be used in the `Secret` should have the following format: `us1.data.cloud.hpe.com`.
     * Supported Data Services Cloud Console zone FQDNs as of January 2025 are: